rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 Jeremy is the empirically justified choice for the holdout set because he is the most distributionally unique subject.

-OK, let's have a look at our train test split using Jeremy as our model test subject.
+OK, let's have a look at our train to test split, using Jeremy as our model test subject.
 <br>

 | **classe** | **train proportion** | **test proportion** |